-Overall Expectations have been set as part of the Primary's scope and sequence of learning objectives.
+Overall Expectations have been set as part of the Primary's scope and sequence of learning objectives and the International Aero Standards in Math, English, Social Studies along with The Next Generation Science Standards.
 This is a continuum of children's development and outline expected grade level benchmarks in each subject area.
 We recognize that each child's learning is an individual developmental process, not always linear and age related.
 The Overall Expectations are available on Engage.
 After signing into the Portal you can access these by clicking on the My DMS menu at the top of the page then selecting ISR Curriculum Documents in the Category drop-down menu in the middle of the page.

-Forest Programme
+Forest Program

-The Forest Programme is an integral part of ISR pre-school and kindergarten curriculum.
+The Forest Program is an integral part of ISR pre-school and kindergarten curriculum.
 The Forest lessons provide a learning environment which complements that of a school environment; it helps to facilitate ideas and inquiries which address the essential elements of the curriculum.

-This programme is offered to all students aged four years or older - something special for the younger students to look forward to after their 4th birthday.
+This program is offered to all students in Maple and Kindergarten classes.
 Depending on the weather, students spend a shorter or longer part of the school day in the forest, approximately twice each month.
-The planned forest trip dates are communicated to parents before the Programme begins and parents/guardians are asked to give permission for their child/ren to attend these trips.
+The planned forest trip dates are communicated to parents before the Program begins and parents/guardians are asked to give permission for their children to attend these trips.